Md-Mahir-Asef/Vim-Neovim-Installation-and-Configurations/README.md

-# Vim or Neovim Configurations
+# Vim or Neovim Installation and Configurations
 ## Neovim installation
 To install Neovim on you kali linux or other debian based linux machines run the following command.
 ```bash